tjburch/tjburch.github.io/_other/2020readinglist.md

 - _White Fragility: Why It's So Hard for White People to Talk About Racism_ - Robin DiAngelo
 - _The Signal and the Noise: Why So Many Predictions Fail -- but Some Don't_ - Nate Silver
 - _Range: Why Generalists Triumph in a Specialized World_ - David Epstein
+- _Raise Your Game: High-Performance Secrets from the Best of the Best_ - Alan Stein

 ## The Great Courses Lectures Completed: